awsdocs/aws-codebuild-user-guide/doc_source/cloudformation-vpc-template.md

 ```
 Description:  This template deploys a VPC, with a pair of public and private subnets spread
   across two Availability Zones.
-It deploys an Internet Gateway, with a default
+It deploys an internet gateway, with a default
   route on the public subnets.
-It deploys a pair of NAT Gateways (one in each AZ),
+It deploys a pair of NAT gateways (one in each AZ),
   and default routes for them in the private subnets.

 Parameters:
   EnvironmentName:
-    Description: An environment name that will be prefixed to resource names
+    Description: An environment name that is prefixed to resource names
     Type: String

   VpcCIDR: